 If you know where to look, you can find a rather large Star Wars presence at Disneyland and it’s impressive.
 I’m only mildly knowledgeable when it comes to Star Wars and I have thoroughly enjoyed everything.
 This part of Disneyland can be found in Tomorrowland.

-This area is very crowded and you’ll want to know what you’re going to encounter prior to visiting.
+This area is crowded and you’ll want to know what you’re going to encounter prior to visiting.
 After walking down Main Street and taking the right into Tomorrowland, you will immediately notice the congestion.
 It’s crowded!
 But, it’s super, super cool.

 In this article

-Current average wait times are about 20 minutes.
+Average wait times are about 20 minutes.

 A couple of photos from the meet-n-greet:

-Current average wait times are about 30 minutes.
+Average wait times are about 30 minutes.